 BCN is an interagency collaboration formed to enhance understanding and action across sectors and agencies.
 The Advisory Board of BCN serves as the executive leadership of the Network and the Secretariat operates under its guidance and direction.
-The Committee meets regularly to define objectives and continue to refine its mission and vision.

 The organizations represented in the BCN Advisory Board include some of the most influential organizations involved in care for children globally.
 Over the past ten years, the membership of the Advisory Board has expanded and now includes: the Displaced Children and Orphans Fund (DCOF) and the Office of HIV/AIDS (OHA) of the United States Agency for International Development (USAID), Family For Every Child, RELAF, Save the Children UK, and the United Nations Children's Fund (UNICEF).

 While the views represented on this site does not necessarily imply the views of our Advisory Board member agencies, membership on the Advisory Board implies an institutional commitment to the ethos of the BCN.

 The Guiding Principles of the Better Care Network are available online.